sictweb/bti425-2020/notes/angular-services-example.md

 ## Angular services example

 In this document, you will learn how to add and use a service in an app.
-It's the app that was worked on in the past few weeks, as we learned more about components and routing.
-Here, we will make the changes to support and use services.
+We'll use the Angular app template version 1 as a base or starter app.
+Then, we will make the changes to support and use services.

 <br>

 ### Getting started

+<mark>maybe</mark>

 Fetch the week 9 code example from [the course's GitHub code repository](https://github.com/sictweb/bti425).